 In this section of the lab, photogate and hand timers are used to time the falling mass.
 In both methods, the acceleration of gravity will be measured using Atwood's Machine.
 The accuracy and the precision of these two methods will then be compared.
 Equations developed in the introduction for finding the acceleration will be used in this section, as will the statistical techniques from the previous lab.
 Before doing the experiment, read the operating instructions on the back of the photogate.
-For this experiment, you will be using the timer in GATE mode, and you will need to set the MEMORY switch to ON.
+For this experiment, you will be using the timer in gate mode.